 Not smoking is very important as both smoking and diabetes narrow your blood vessels.
 This makes your heart work harder.2

-Diabetes puts you at risk of getting infections inside your mouth, such as a gum disease or a fungal
+Diabetes puts you at risk of getting infections inside your mouth, such as a gum disease or a fungal infection that can cause painful white sores.

 Diabetes can affect nerves anywhere in the body, but it mostly affects arms, legs, hands, and feet.

-If diabetes affects nerves in your feet, it gets numb that makes it less likely to notice an injury
+If diabetes affects nerves in your feet, it gets numb that makes it less likely to notice an injury or infection.

-Stroke can happen when one of the blood vessels that supplies blood to your brain gets weak, injured
+Stroke can happen when one of the blood vessels that supplies blood to your brain gets weak, injured or blocked.

 *This is for patient education purposes only.
 Please consult your doctor/healthcare practitioner before starting any diet, medication or exercise.